Find Trade Colleges

 Indianapolis, IN

-Ivy Tech Community College came in at #7 in this year’s edition of the Best Mechanical Engineering Trade Schools in the Great Lakes Region ranking.
-Located in the large city of Indianapolis, Ivy Tech Community College is a public college with a very large student population.
+Ivy Tech Community College ranked #7 on this year’s Best Mechanical Engineering Trade Schools in the Great Lakes Region list.
+Located in the city of Indianapolis, Ivy Tech Community College is a public college with a very large student population.

 #8